dasu/syrup-sopel-modules/README.md

 # syrup-willie-modules
-modules for syrup.  mostly updates of the ones in the phenny
+modules for syrup.  mostly updates of the ones in the phenny repo python 3.3